 REITs also vary in the ways in which they are bought and sold.

 Publicly-Traded REITs are bought and sold on national securities exchanges and are more liquid than non-traded REITs.
 Because they are publicly traded they move up and down with the markets and are subject to the same market fluctuations and volatility as other exchange-traded stocks.

-Public, Non-Traded REITs do not trade on exchanges and are not subject to the volatility of the markets.2 Non-traded REITs may pay higher distributions than publicly-traded REITs; although they may also experience less capital appreciation.
-In addition, non-traded REITs have limited liquidity and lack price transparency in comparison with publicly-traded REITs.
+Public, Non-Traded REITs do not trade on exchanges and are not subject to the volatility of the markets.3 Non-traded REITs may pay higher distributions than publicly-traded REITs; although they may also experience less capital appreciation.1 In addition, non-traded REITs have limited liquidity and lack price transparency in comparison with publicly-traded REITs.

-1) There is no guarantee that asset allocation will assure a profit or protect against loss in a broadly declining market.
-2) Non-listed REITs, like publicly traded REITs, remain subject to the risk of declining values resulting from changes related to the fundamentals of the company and its underlying properties.
+1) There is no guarantee of distributions.
+Distributions have been paid from sources other than cash flow from operations, including offering proceeds, which may reduce an investor’s overall return.
+Publicly-traded REITs do not typically pay distributions using offering proceeds.
+There is no guarantee of any return and you may lose a part or all of your investment.
+2) There is no guarantee that asset allocation will assure a profit or protect against loss in a broadly declining market.
+3) Non-traded REITs, like publicly traded REITs, remain subject to the risk of declining values resulting from changes related to the fundamentals of the company and its underlying properties.